BenjaminGuzman/gentoo-utils/README.md

 ## Scripts

-- [waitproc](./waitproc): Useful to wait for a process to finish and then execute a command, e.g. when you forgot to add `&& do-something` to a command that takes a lot of time like `emerge --ask www-client/chromium`
+- [waitproc](./waitproc/waitproc.go): Useful to wait for a process to finish and then execute a command, e.g. when you forgot to add `&& do-something` to a command that takes a lot of time like `emerge --ask www-client/chromium`

+- [maint](./maintenance.sh): Update and clean your Gentoo system

-- [upgrade](./upgrade): Sync repositories and update them (download and compile)
+- [upgrade](./upgrade.sh): Sync repositories and update them (download and compile)

 - [upgrade-kernel](./upgrade-kernel): TODO (not yet implemented).
 Upgrade your kernel.
 It also handles kernel config backup.